georgelza/DataPipeline-MQTT_Fluss_Prometheus/README.md

 2. ./getlibs.sh

 3. One lib/.jar file not downloadable at this stage, using the #2 command is our primary prometheus sink jar, this is because as we stand right now this is still in development and a PR, see: [flink-connector-prometheus](https://github.com/apache/flink-connector-prometheus/pull/22).
 As such I'm including it in the `<root>/devlab0/prometheus_jar` diretory, please copy/move this into the `<root>/devlab0/conf/flink/lib/flink` directory.
+Also rememver to copy the mqtt-*jar source connector jars to this directory.

 4. If you want to run the load generators as docker apps ->  make buildapp Otherwise skip step 4 and continue to 5.

 5. Now, to run it please read README.md in `<root>/devlab0/README.md` file.

-### Build Apache Flink MQTT Source Connector

-1. The following will build our Apache Flink Connector source jar files.

-2. Note it does require Java 17 and has been tested against Apache Flink 1.20.1

-3. See cd `<root>/devlab0/connector/README.md`

-4. `cd <root>/devlab0/connector/mqtt_flink_connector`

-5. `mvn clean package`

-6. Now copy:

-   1. <root>/devlab0/connector/mqtt_flink_connector/mqtt-source/target/mqtt*.jar to <root>/devlab0/conf/flink/lib/flink

-   2. <root>/devlab0/connector/mqtt_flink_connector/mqtt-job/target/mqtt*.jar to <root>/devlab0/conf/flink/lib/flink

 ### Mosquito Access control